szstonelee/redisoo/build.md

 Then do the above build process again.

-## If you want build the gRpc Golang sample server
+## If you want to build the gRpc Golang sample server

 first, install the go tools to the 1.13 version